pokhym/mdr/README.md

 ## TODOs

-* Update ManaDex downloader to be faster by using continuous scroll and finding all blobs
 * Add tool to match the mangaupdates status with ones from current sources
   * Add migration
 * Remove timeouts for explicit waits?